fusepoolP3/p3-osm-transformer/README.md

     curl -i -X POST -H "Content-Type: text/turtle" -d @input_data.ttl http://localhost:7100/?xml=https://raw.githubusercontent.com/fusepoolP3/p3-osm-transformer/master/src/test/resources/eu/fusepool/p3/osm/giglio_island.osm

 The transformer will parse the XML document, transform the data into RDF and store the result in a local indexed triple store.
-The address is searched in the local graph and if an address is found with a similar it will be returned to the client with its geocoordinates.
+The address is searched in the local graph and if an address is found it will be returned to the client with its geocoordinates.

     <urn:osm:uuid:848724518>
         <http://schema.org/addressCountry>